Last Volunteer Musings

 The veg photos are from the Thursday farmers’ market at home.
 I haven’t been much since the pandemic.
 But I was back and delighted.
 I bought fresh eggs!
 Iona has ruined me for many store bought things.
 I also am happy to be calling courgette zucchini again.
 Sheesh.

-Finally there is that foggy picture of the abbey.
+Finally there is that foggy picture of the Abbey.
 This was taken my last week on Iona.
-I was on my way into work in the morning.
+I was on my way into work that morning.
 I loved foggy mornings, very Scottish.
 I hope the memories and good things I hold in my heart will not become foggy too fast.
 I am happy I took the leap of faith to go to Iona for three months.
 I am still discovering the good things that have come from my time away.
 I’m sure to share more in the future.